pchiorean/Indentz/docs/README.md

 ---

 #### **`EAN.jsx`**
 This script is inspired by [**EAN Barcode Generator**](https://github.com/smorodsky/ean-barcode-generator) by Konstantin Smorodsky, that generates a document containing a user-provided sequence of barcodes.
-Occasionally, I work on flyers where I have dozens of barcodes to fill in, and I got tired of manually copy/pasting and scaling and rotating each one, so I made a version[^3] that inserts a sequence of barcodes directly into the selected objects, in the order they were selected.
-If there's multiple frames selected and only one barcode, it will be repeated.
-When nothing is selected, it creates a new document with each barcode on one page, like the original script.
+Occasionally, I work on flyers where I have dozens of barcodes to fill in, and I got tired of manually copying/pasting, scaling, and rotating each one, so I "borrowed" the part that generates the barcode[^3] and made this script to automate these operations.

-Enter 8 or 13 digits for the code itself; if you have an add-on, add a hyphen and another 2 or 5 digits.
+You can enter a single code or a list (enter 8 or 13 digits for the code; if you have an add-on, add a hyphen and another 2 or 5 digits).

+It has two modes of operation:

+- When nothing is selected, it creates a new document with a barcode on each page, like the original script.

+- For multiple objects selected, it inserts the sequence of barcodes directly into them in the order they were selected.
+When there is only one code but several objects, they will have the same barcode.

 _Suggested shortcut:_ `⌥F9`